Aclyvolva lanceolata

 Aclyvolva lanceolata is a species of sea snail, a marine gastropod mollusk in the family Ovulidae, the ovulids, cowry allies or false cowries.

 Description

 The size of an adult shell varies between 14 mm and 35 mm.

+The aperture is narrow, except towards the anterior, where the outer lip is bent outward.
+The base of the shell is flat and the inner lip is edged with a reddish line.

 Distribution

-This marine species occurs off in the central Indo-Pacific area like for example in India, Japan, New Guinea and New Caledonia.
+This marine species occurs in the central Indo-Pacific area including areas such as India, Japan, New Guinea and New Caledonia and the Loyalty Islands.